Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Gradient-based Learning

-{{Since there exist various constraints in problem \eqref{Optimization Problem}, we first eliminate the constraints by penalizing the violations of constraints in the objective function via some indicator functions $\mathbb{I}(\cdot)$.
-Therefore, we have the augmented stage-cost: }} { { }} {{where we use $\mathcal{X}_t$ to indicate the constraints at each $t$ constructed by \eqref{indoor temperature}-\eqref{weather dynamics}, \eqref{air flow rate constraints} and \eqref{thermal comfort} as clarified in problem \eqref{Optimization Problem}.
-For the indicator function, we $\mathbb{I}(A)=1$ with the condition $A$ true, otherwise $\mathbb{I}(A)=0$.
+To handle the various constraints of problem \eqref{Optimization Problem}, we redefine an augmented stage-cost function: { { }} where the first part is the energy cost and the second part quantifies the penalty of constraint violations.
+Particularly, we use $\mathcal{X}_t$ to indicate the set of constraints at time $t$, comprising \eqref{indoor temperature}-\eqref{weather dynamics}, \eqref{air flow rate constraints} and \eqref{thermal comfort}.
+We have the indicator function $I_t(\cdot)$ that $I(A)=1$ with the condition $A$ true, otherwise $I(A)=0$.

-\begin{remark} We want to articulate that this penalization of constraint violations is for the subsequent analysis, whereas in practical implementation, the feasibility issue is handled by alternatively evaluating and updating the policies while performing the algorithm, which is to be addressed later. \end{remark} }}